 To learn more about the program and to determine whether tablets or rinse are the best for your school, please review this slide show.
 To review current research regarding the efficacy of the program, please read this presentation.

-To order fluoride tablets or rinse, or if you have further questions, please contact the Oral Health Unit at email@example.com or call 971-673-0339.
+To order fluoride tablets or rinse, or if you have further questions, please contact the Oral Health Program at firstname.lastname@example.org or call 971-673-0339.
 Orders are placed in April for the upcoming school year.

 Forms for Participating Schools